zakimadaoui/robotic-arm-controller-app-and-arduino-code/README.md

-# Bluetooth Robotic arm controller app + Arduino code
+# Bluetooth Robotic arm controller app + Arduino

   This project is an android app for controlling a 4 axis robotic arm using an arduino micro-controller and an HC-06 bluetooth module (or any other BT module).